 There are few studies on automation in mineral production processes, but authors like Gustafson have published articles analyzing productivity, the impact of the mining environment, making a comparison between manual and automatic operation.

-In this work we seek to do something similar through comparative analyzes between manual and automated drilling.
-We seek to make a differentiated approach with a bias based on seven variables (or operational parameters) focusing on the use of the minimum specific energy possible, as shown in table 4.
+In this work, we seek to do something similar through comparative analyzes between manual and automated drilling.
+We seek to make a differentiated approach to a bias based on seven variables (or operational parameters) focusing on the use of the minimum specific energy possible, as shown in Table 4.

 Table 4 - Operating variables